Develop Smart Home Skills for Multiple Languages

 Enable, Account Link and Test Your Skill in Multiple Languages

-You should test your skill using an Alexa-enabled device that is registered to the same developer account used to create the skill.
 Make sure and test your skill with an account for each language.
 You can find your skill by browsing to Skills the Alexa app, and choosing Your Skills in the upper right corner.
-You will also need cloud-connected devices that your skill is designed to work with that can be discovered by the Alexa-enabled device.
+You will need cloud-connected devices that your skill is designed to work with that can be discovered by the Alexa-enabled device.

-The following table provides a few sample utterances in English and German for testing purposes.
+The following table provides a few sample utterances for testing purposes.
 Although Alexa provides the language handling for you, you should test your skill in all languages that it supports.

 For more example utterances, see the each interface topic, the Smart Home Skill Publishing Guide.

-Provide Testing Instructions and Choose the Distribution for Your Skill
+Provide Testing Instructions, Privacy & Compliance and Availability for Your Skill

-The final steps to publishing your skill are to provide test instructions for the certification team, choose where you will distribute your skill and provide descriptive information that displays to the customer in the Alexa app.
+The final steps to publishing your skill are to provide test instructions for the certification team, answer privacy questions, and choose where you will distribute your skill.

-Choose the SELECT ALL option to distribute your skill in all countries where Amazon distributes skills.
-The distribution is independent of language – a skill can be available in a particular country even if it does not support languages commonly spoken in that country.
+- Choose the option to distribute your skill in all countries where Amazon distributes skills or choose specific countries and regions.
+The distribution is independent of language – a skill can be available in a particular country/region even if it does not support languages commonly spoken in that region.

 Because a smart home skill relies on cloud-connected devices, you should consider whether the devices that accompany your skill are available to customers and will function correctly in a particular country/region.

-Each field contains detailed instructions.
-When you’ve completed these items, click Next to move to the next page.
+When you've completed these items, click Save and continue to move to the next page.

-When you have completed all of the requested information for each language version of your skill, the Submit for Certification button will be enabled, and you can submit the skill for certification.
+When you have completed all of the requested information for each language version of your skill, the Submit for review button will be enabled, and you can submit the skill for certification.

 To help the certification team, you should respond to any requests for more information promptly.